What Is an Upper Endoscopy?

 An upper endoscopy is a procedure in which a long, thin, flexible tube with a camera on the end (endoscope) is fed through a patient’s esophagus, stomach, and first part of the small intestine (duodenum).
 This imaging allows the doctor to examine the patient’s upper digestive tract by viewing the lining to diagnose a range of gastrointestinal disorders.

 Why May a Doctor Perform an Upper Endoscopy?

 A doctor may perform an upper endoscopy to diagnose or treat conditions affecting the esophagus, stomach, or duodenum.
 This can include nausea, persistent upper abdominal pain, heartburn, difficulty swelling, vomiting, or bleeding from the upper gastrointestinal tract.
 Upper endoscopies are more effective than X-rays at detect tumors, ulcers, inflammation, and abnormal growths located in the upper digestive system, and they are efficient ways to collect small sample tissues or cells to be examined by a lab through endoscopic biopsies or cytology tests.

 What Happens During an Upper Endoscopy?

-How Should a Patient Prepare for an Upper Endoscopy?
+How to Prepare for an Upper Endoscopy

 The doctors at Gastroenterology of Westchester will provide thorough consultations with patients in advance of the upper endoscopy.
-Patients should make sure the doctor is aware of aware of any allergies, all medications, and supplements being taken including vitamins, any bleeding problems, heart problems, diabetes, pregnancy, as well as any previous treatments to the esophagus.
-Patients are advised not to eat or drink for eight hours preceding the procedure.
-Patients should arrange for a friend or family member to accompany them and to drive him or her home as the sedative may cause lasting grogginess.
+Patients should ensure that the doctor is aware of aware of any allergies, all prescribed medications, and supplements being taken including vitamins, any bleeding problems, heart problems, diabetes, pregnancy, as well as any previous treatments to the esophagus.
+The doctor may advise the patient to stop taking medicines that thin blood or affect clotting prior to the procedure.